Agoric/agoric-sdk/GALLERY-README.md

-When a user wants to give another user the ability to color a pixel, but wants to be able to revoke that ability later, the user can call `getChildPayment` and pass the childPayment to the other user.
-The other user can tell that they aren't getting a payment on the same level as one that the gallery would give out, and it could be revoked at any point if `revokeChildren()` is called on the original payment.
+When a user wants to give another user the ability to color a pixel, but wants to be able to revoke that ability later, the user can call `claimChild` and pass the childPayment to the other user.
+The other user can tell that they aren't getting a payment on the same level as one that the gallery would give out, and it could be revoked at any point if `claimChild()` is called again on the original payment.

 ## Buying and selling pixels